 The new kid in town, Jim Stark (James Dean, East of Eden), has a knack for getting into trouble.
 Feeling misunderstood by his bickering parents, Jim finds solace in his friendship with other local misfits, a confused young woman, Judy (Natalie Wood, Splendor in Grass), and a lonely wealthy kid, John “Plato” (Sal Mineo, Exodus).

 Reaction & Thoughts:

-Although the film created a cult around Dean, Rebel without a Cause really belongs to Wood and Mineo.
+Although the film created a cult around Dean, you can’t underestimate the fine work of Wood and Mineo.
 This was Wood’s breakthrough role — you can literally see the excellent child actor mature into a superb adult thespian.
 There is always something sad about Wood.
-She is what I call “an old soul.”
 Even in comedies, you feel that she has some deep pain in her heart.
-That makes her so human, so relatable.
-Mineo also has the kind of fragility that makes your connect with his characters.
+That makes her so relatable.
+Mineo also has the kind of fragility that makes you connect with his characters.
 Dean, Wood and Mineo make a wonderful trio of “misfit toys.”

 Conclusions & Final Thoughts:

 The thing I love most about Rebel Without a Cause is that it doesn’t attempt to solve anything.
 The film openly and honestly discusses the issues inherent in being an adolescent — it’s called “growing pains” for a reason.
 I also like the fact that this movie treats the characters with dignity and respect.
 With Jim Backus (TV’s Gilligan’s Island), Ann Doran (Where Love Has Gone), and a very young Dennis Hopper (Easy Rider) as one of the teenagers.
 Color, 111 minutes, Not Rated.